Also known as: Muscle pain, Myalgia or Pain - muscles

 Muscle pain may also be due to:

-For muscle pain from overuse or injury, rest that body part and take acetaminophen or ibuprofen.
-Apply ice for the first 24 - 72 hours of an injury to reduce pain and inflammation.
+For muscle pain from overuse or injury, rest the affected body part and take acetaminophen or ibuprofen.
+Apply ice for the first 24 to 72 hours after injury to reduce pain and inflammation.
 After that, heat often feels more soothing.

 Muscle aches from overuse and fibromyalgia often respond well to massage.
 Gentle stretching exercises after a long rest period are also helpful.